emissary-ingress/emissary/reference/mappings.md

 ## Additional Example Mappings

-Here's an example for a CQRS service (using HTTP):
+Here's an example service for implementing the CQRS pattern (using HTTP):

 ```yaml
 ---